Tax planning has all of the elements needed to keep you on track with your taxes throughout the year. Failure to plan is a plan to fail.

 This is the subject that I love to talk about!
-While you are busy living, raising kids, and pursuing your best life, I am reading and studying new tax deductions and credits.
+While you are busy living, raising kids, and pursuing your best life, I read and study new tax deductions and credits.
 Who said Accountancy can’t be fun??

 Seriously though, my time spent in the minutia of tax law means I am up to date on any new tax breaks.
 I also know which tax breaks have expired or are no longer accepted.
 So, either way, I am on your side to make tax time as stress-free as possible.

 If you come to me tomorrow, I can help you with the first four issues and hopefully save you money.
 The real benefit to working with me or one of my colleagues is in future planning.
 A good tax professional will help you plan ahead, manage your W-4, make 401k contributions, or fund a 529 plan.
 These changes will literally pay off each tax year.